An intimate spiritual community rooted in the divine power of art.

 - Intentional communities start with something you’re already doing.
 The intent is lived first.
 As community grows around it, there’s an understanding of purpose already rooted in people’s daily lives.
-In living one’s intention, there’s no need to chase after future fulfillment.
 No specific size or degree of success is guaranteed outside the self, and no amount of time is guaranteed in its pursuit.

-- CoSM and other intentional communities often fill the role of temporary living space for people in need of guidance, stability, self-actualization, and support–especially young people.
+- CoSM and other communities often fill the role of temporary living space for people in need of guidance and stability, especially for young people.
 Virtually everyone alive today is carrying the toxicity of their environment, society, and intergenerational trauma.
 Many lack adequate family support, and very few have the space or time to participate in personal healing.
 We’ve spoken with youths who travel between volunteer programs, gaining skills and independence while maintaining a sense of responsibility for their found communities.
 If healing is the intention of any of these communities, it becomes part of the participatory process for visitors and residents, whether staying for a weekend or a season.

-- The land, buildings, labor, and legal status of CoSM relate to the Grey’s social and professional circumstances.
-Thriving communities are built through connections.
-They’re also made through meaningful participation.
+- The land, buildings, labor, and legal status of CoSM relate to the Grey’s social and professional circumstances, which are at all not universal.
+Regardless, thriving communities are built through connections and meaningful participation.
 Curious, meditative, celebratory, and/or day-to-day participation in a community allows visitors to get a little more, give a little more, and take their experience forward into the rest of their lives.
 It also provides extra resources for the organization.

 - CoSM’s primary theme is the transformative power of visionary art.
 Presenting a community through a theme helps filter and align visitors, creating a self-selected community.
-Art is a particularly healing and liberating theme, and while it’s a vital part of Wholly Human, our guiding theme is gardens/gardening, as children and stewards of our ecosystems and reality.
+Art is a particularly healing and liberating theme, and while it’s a vital part of being wholly human, our guiding theme is that of tending to the land as children and stewards of our ecosystems and reality.